 “We undertook a preliminary ranking of the funding requests and invited stakeholders to provide input on what they saw as the greatest areas of need to move the strategic plan forward,” explains Peter Smailes.
-“As a result of the widespread consultation, we have increased funding for student financial aid by $11.8 million.
-Student health and mental health services have also seen an increase of $810,000 above UBC’s ongoing commitment of $7.8 million.”
+“As a result of the widespread consultation, we have increased funding for student financial aid by $11.8-million.
+Student health and mental health services have also seen an increase of $810,000 above UBC’s ongoing commitment of $7.8-million.”

-The next two years will see UBC focussing on six key areas within the strategic plan: Strategy 17, Indigenous Engagement; Strategy 1, Great People; Strategy 3, Thriving Communities; Strategy 7, Research Support; Strategy 11, Education Renewal; and Strategy 14, Interdisciplinary Education.
+The next two years will see UBC focusing on six key areas within the strategic plan: Strategy 17, Indigenous Engagement; Strategy 1, Great People; Strategy 3, Thriving Communities; Strategy 7, Research Support; Strategy 11, Education Renewal; and Strategy 14, Interdisciplinary Education.

 “If you took a look at the proposals that came in to us, they were all worthy of support,” says Andrew Szeri.
 “Now that we have the new university strategic plan, we were able to use those priorities to focus our funding decisions in a coordinated way, to support what is collectively most important for the institution.”